FAQ SHEET FOR IBC CHALLENGERS

-Each competing act (both band and solo/duo) must check-in between 12 noon – 2:30 pm on Wednesday, January 17, 2018 at The Tin Roof, 315 Beale Street.
+Each competing act (both band and solo/duo) must check-in between 12 noon – 2:30 pm on Wednesday January 17, 2024, at Alfred’s (197 Beale St).
 When you check-in you will receive your credentials, your IBC passes, and your Quarter-Finals venue assignment.
 We will not release venue assignments ahead of check-in.

-Act Orientation will take place on Wednesday, January 17, 2018 at 2:45 pm at The Tin Roof, 315 Beale Street, and is required.
+Act Orientation will take place on Wednesday, January 17, 2024, at 2:45 pm at Alfred’s.
 A representative from each act is required to attend act orientation.
 Due to space limitations, only ONE representative from each act will be granted admission.

 WHAT DO I NEED TO DO WHEN I ARRIVE IF I AM A YOUTH SHOWCASE ACT?

-The Youth Showcase is a one-day event held on Friday afternoon, January 19, 2018.
+The Youth Showcase is a one-day event held on Friday afternoon, January 19, 2024.
 Youth acts are not required to attend all five days of the IBC.
-Youth acts are required to check-in on Friday January 19, 2018 between 11am and 2:15pm at the Hard Rock Café, located at 126 Beale Street.
+Youth acts are required to check-in Friday January 19, 2024, between 11am and 2:15pm at 152 Beale Street.
 When you check-in you will receive your credentials as well as your venue assignment.
 We will not release venue assignments ahead of check-in.

-Youth Showcase Orientation will take place on Friday, January 19, 2018 at the Hard Rock Café, located at 126 Beale Street beginning at 2:30pm.
+Youth Showcase Orientation will take place on Friday January 19, at 152 Beale Street – 1st Floor – beginning at 2:30pm.
 Any Act not checked in ahead of Act Orientation may be subject to disqualification.

 HOW MANY PASSES DOES EACH ACT RECEIVE FOR THE IBC?